 Driver assistance systems (DAS), having capability to recognize driver emotions along with facial gestures, can assist the drivers in a better way.
 In this regard, many research studies have been performed to recognize human emotions and facial gestures.
 However, simultaneous emotion recognition and facial gesture tracking is a challenging task.
 To overcome this issue, a fuzzy inference system is presented to perform emotion recognition and facial gesture tracking at a same time by Agrawal et al. (2013).
 It has been analyzed by the authors that sometimes it is not possible for the drowsy and tired driver to take advantage of DAS.
 Simultaneous facial expression detection and emotion inference is necessary for encouraging automation in DAS.
 For this purpose, a complete model has been described and tested for detection of facial expressions and emotions.
 Face detection has been performed using classifier and centroid calculations.
 Emotions were analyzed using fuzzy bases inference system.
 However, the authors have proposed an emotion recognition model without considering a proper emotion appraisal model.

-Overview of role of emotions in enhancing performance of semi-autonomous vcps
+Table 6 presents summary of the role of emotions in enhancing performance of semi-autonomous VCPS.

 Open research problems